Landscape Water Conservation and Management

 Questions & Answers About Water Conservation and Drought in the Landscape

-A. Check sprinkler irrigation systems regularly for physical and operational problems that reduce the sprinkler system’s efficiency.
-Correcting these problems can improve the uniformity of water application, reduce water waste by 10 percent or more, and greatly improve the health of plantings.
-Walk through an area while the irrigation system is running and repair or replace sprinklers that are broken, sunken, crooked, or clogged with soil or debris.
-Also, be certain that plants are not blocking or interfering with a sprinkler’s spray pattern and that all emitters are of the same manufacturer and model.
+A. Check the irrigation system regularly for physical and operational problems that reduce the efficiency and function of sprinklers, drip emitters, and other water delivery devices.
+Correcting these problems can improve the uniformity of water application, reduce water use by 10 percent or more, and likely improve the health of plantings.
+Walk through an area while the irrigation system is running and repair or replace sprinklers or other types of emitters that are broken, sunken, crooked, or clogged with soil or debris.
+Also, be certain that plants are not blocking or interfering with a sprinkler’s spray pattern, that roots are not clogging drip emitters, and that all sprinklers and emitters are of the same manufacturer and model.
+Check that automatic valves are functioning and repair any leaks at valves, spray heads, and other connections.

-Q. Does a landscape have to be re-planted with specific drought tolerant or “California Friendly” plants to save significant amounts of water?
+Q. Does a landscape have to be re-planted with specific drought resistant or “California Friendly” plants to save significant amounts of water?

 Q. What plants are actually drought resistant?

-A. Most commonly planted tree and shrub species along with many ornamental groundcovers and vines have at least some degree of drought resistance.
-These types of plants usually perform acceptably in a landscape with much less water than they are typically given once they are established.
-Some California native plants used for landscaping originate in the relatively cool, moist climate of the coast or in the Sierra Nevada foothills, making them susceptible to drought and prone to injury when grown in warmer and drier areas of the state if some summer irrigation is not provided.
+Some California native plants used for landscaping originate in the relatively cool, moist climate of the coast or in foothill and mountain climates, making them susceptible to drought and prone to injury when grown in warmer and drier areas of the state if summer irrigation is not provided.

 No native or commonly used landscape plant is drought-resistant until it becomes established.
 All plants require a steady supply of moisture for about one year or more after they are first planted.
-Once woody landscape plants are established and have a deep root system, they typically perform acceptably with limited summer water.
+Once non-turf landscape plants have well developed root systems, they typically perform well with limited summer water.

-Q. How much water can be saved by removing all or part of a lawn?
+Q. How much water can be saved by removing a lawn?

-A. Water savings depends on the type of turfgrass planted, which plants, if any, will replace it, and how well the water applied to new plants is managed.
+A. Water savings depends on the type of turfgrass removed, which plants, and how many, will replace it, and how effectively the water applied to new plants is managed.
 If plant material is changed but irrigation practices are not, then little water savings will be realized.
 Turfgrass water requirements vary by species.
-Warm-season lawns, such as bermudagrass, zoysiagrass, and St. Augustinegrass, need about 20 percent less water than widely planted cool-season lawns, such as tall fescue.
+Warm-season lawns, such as bermudagrass, zoysiagrass, buffalograss, and St. Augustinegrass, need about 20 percent less water than widely planted cool-season lawns, such as tall fescue.
+Also, warm-season grasses can remain alive and largely green, though not lush, when irrigated at the same level as trees and shrubs.
 So, simply replacing a tall fescue lawn with a warm-season one will significantly reduce the water needs of a turf area.
-Warm-season grasses can remain alive and largely green, though not lush, when irrigated at the same level as trees and shrubs.

 Q. Will lawns or landscapes suffer if they are not irrigated every day in the summer?